Public API Changes in Aspose.Cells 8.9.0

 Added HtmlSaveOptions.DefaultFontName Property

-Aspose.Cells for Java 8.9.0 has exposed the DefaultFontName property for the HtmlSaveOptions class that allows to specify the default font name while rendering spreadsheets to HTML format.
-The default font will be used only when the font of style does not exist.
-The default value of HtmlSaveOptions.DefaultFontName property is null that means, Aspose.Cells for Java API will use the universal font which has the same family with the original font.
+Aspose.Cells for Java 8.9.0 has exposed the DefaultFontName property for the HtmlSaveOptions class that allows you to specify the default font name while rendering spreadsheets to HTML format.
+The default font will be used only when the font in the style does not exist.
+The default value of HtmlSaveOptions.DefaultFontName property is null, which means Aspose.Cells for Java API will use a universal font that has the same family as the original font.

 Following is the simple usage scenario.